Vengi58/hw/README.md

 #### PromotionRules

-Supports to implement multiple different PromotionRules.
+Applying the **Rule Engine Design Pattern**, the solution supports to implement multiple different PromotionRules which could be added to the rule set and all implement the `IsApplicable` and the `Execute` functions, for the `Cart` as the context to pass data across the rules.

 Currently only 2 types are implemented:
  - `CombinedItemFixedPricePromotion`
  - `NitemForFixedPricePromotion`